Jackson, Sinn earn WPIAL scholar-athlete honors

 The Mikes would not play another game, thanks to the shuttering of all the schools in Pennsylvania because of the coronavirus pandemic.
 But that doesn’t mean it would be the final bright spot in a magnificent career for Sinn.

-This week, Sinn and West Greene senior Benjamin Jackson were named one of the WPIAL’s James Collins Scholar-Athlete Award winners.
+This week, Sinn and West Greene senior Benjamin Jackson were named as two of the WPIAL’s James Collins Scholar-Athlete Award winners.

 Only 20 individuals, 10 boys and 10 girls, were name by the WPIAL.
 Normally, the recipient of these prestigious awards would be honored at a banquet.
 But the pandemic forced the cancellation of this year‘s event so the WPIAL is honoring the group on its website.